Intelligent ice anglers are having success combining traditional live bait tactics with the use of realistic artificial lures

 Dropper Rigging Stocked Trout

 Brookies, rainbows, splake, and the like are all suckers for aggressive presentations during the ice months.
 These fish are very inquisitive and can be called in from long distances.
 The thing is, they can be picky about what they eat so give them a 1-2 punch by using a dropper rig.
 The rig consists of a spoon with the treble hook removed and in its place, a short 3-5 inch section of monofilament is attached leading to a small ice fly, like the feathered Spider Ant or new Scud Bug from Bro’s Bug Collection.
 When jigged aggressively, the spoon will dance, while the small jig pulsates and beckons these stocked beauties to bite.
 This rig is especially effective early in the season when these fish are in their most aggressive state.

 Bug Up Perch

-The key with artificial baits is to use them to call fish in to your presentation.
+The key with artificial baits is to use them to call fish into your presentation.
 If you can do this, there is always a high percentage of fish, no matter what species you are targeting, that will bite.
 Spend some time this winter using artificial baits in tandem with typical live bait techniques and you will see your catches improve.
-Every time you do something different than the norm, you learn something and in the end this will make you a much better all-round angler.
+Every time you do something different than the norm, you learn something and in the end, this will make you a much better all-around angler.